Does Maximal Extractable Value (MEV) exist on Hedera?

 Theoretical attempts at MEV on Hedera

-Even if a validator attempted to manipulate transaction ordering on Hedera, several factors make it challenging to extract any value:
+Even if a consensus node attempted to manipulate transaction ordering on Hedera, several factors make it challenging to extract any value:

 • Low probability: If users send the same transaction to multiple consensus nodes, the chance of a single node receiving all relevant transactions before the others are near zero.

-• Reputational damage: Validator nodes attempting to delay transactions submitted to them risk being detected, leading to reputational damage and loss of stake by participants staking $HBAR to the validator.
+• Reputational damage: consensus node nodes attempting to delay transactions submitted to them risk being detected, leading to reputational damage and loss of stake by participants staking $HBAR to the consensus node.

 • High costs: Consensus on transaction ordering is reached regardless of execution.
 Attempting to analyze and front-run transactions in this environment is costly and unlikely to succeed.

-• No mining incentives: Blockchain platforms reward validators with coins and fees, encouraging MEV attacks for profit.
-Hedera Hashgraph's consensus mechanism doesn't involve mining, and its validators, chosen by the Governing Council, have reduced incentives for malicious behavior.
+• No mining incentives: Blockchain platforms reward consensus nodes with coins and fees, encouraging MEV attacks for profit.
+Hedera Hashgraph's consensus mechanism doesn't involve mining, and its consensus nodes, chosen by the Governing Council, have reduced incentives for malicious behavior.

 The DeFi Ecosystem on Hedera